alexaibio/teaching_content/Bioinformatics_NGS/genome_browsers/genome_browser_IGV.md

 ![IGV genome browser right after first start](img/igv_1.png)

-At the beginning you only can see the name of current genome reference (see genome reference article - https://offsiteteam.com/blog/reference-genomes_ncbi-ucsc-embl-notations) (GRCh38) in the upper left corner, then names of chromosome (1-22, X, Y) and "RefSeq Genes" window which is supposed to show simple gene annotation, i.e. indicate a range which is occupied by each gene, but because in human genome we have ~19k protein coding genes on a агдд genome scale we can just see a distribution of number of genes by chromosomes, so we need to zoom in to see more.
+As it starts we only can see the name of current genome reference (see genome reference article - https://offsiteteam.com/blog/reference-genomes_ncbi-ucsc-embl-notations) (GRCh38) in the upper left corner, then names of chromosome (1-22, X, Y) and "RefSeq Genes" window which is supposed to show simple gene annotation, i.e. indicate a range which is occupied by each gene.
+To see this gene annotation yoo have to zoom firt, because in human genome we have ~19k protein coding genes and on a whole genome scale we can only just see a distribution of number of genes by chromosomes, so we need to zoom in to see more.

-You can change that refernce to another one for example GRC37 or even load your own specific reference, by be avare that if you use your own assembly some features like looking by gene name wont work for some reason, so the better choice is to use IGV internal references.
+You can choose another refernce for example GRC37 or even load your own specific reference FASTA file, but be avare that if you use your own assembly some features like searching by gene name might not work for some reason, so the better choice is to use IGV internal references.

 ## Loading your data
 Now it is time to load your own VCF file with mutations.
 Lets go to "File->Load from file" and choose your VCF file to load on our local machine.

-Almost nothing will be changed and in order to see the actual mutations we need to select a certain chromosome and then zoom in (upper left corner) till we can see actual mutations along with gene annotation.
+Almost nothing will be changed and in order to see the actual mutations we need to select a certain chromosome and than zoom in (upper left corner) till we can see actual mutations along with gene annotation.

 ![Uploading VCF file](img/igv_2.png)